 - filling the gap between the existing pipe and new sewer liner with cement (grouting)

-- assessing the 71 manholes and rehabilitating ageing and damaged manholes and decommissioning some that are no longer needed
+- rehabilitating ageing and damaged manholes and decommissioning some that were no longer needed.

 Access tracks to manholes